hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 4\. _Metadata are accessible, even when the data are no longer available_

 This is outside the scope of the HAPI specification.
-However, an [https://github.com/hapi-server/servers](affiliated HAPI project) caches metadata from all known HAPI servers nightly.
+However, an [affiliated HAPI project](https://github.com/hapi-server/servers) caches metadata from all known HAPI servers nightly.

 ### Interoperable